phac-nml/irida/doc/_includes/tutorials/common/samples/copy-samples.md

 Samples may be shared between projects.
-A sample that is shared into multiple projects is effectively *linked* between those projects -- the files contained within the sample are not physically duplicated, and any sample metadata changes in one project are reproduced in the sample in the copied project.
+A sample that is shared into multiple projects is effectively *linked* between those projects -- the files contained within the sample are not physically duplicated, and any sample metadata changes in one project are reproduced in the sample for all project.

 You must be a project **Manager** on **both** the project that you are sharing the sample *from*, and the project that you are sharing the sample *to*.